peteanderson80/bottom-up-attention/README.md

 ./experiments/scripts/faster_rcnn_end2end_multi_gpu.sh 0 VGG16 pascal_voc
 ```

 This will use 2 GPUs to perform training.
 I have set iter_size to 1, so in this case, which is using 2 GPUs, results should be similar.
 Note that as more GPUs are added, batch size will increase, as it happens in the default multiGPU training in Caffe.
-The GPU_ID flag is used for testing and if you intent to use more GPUs, please edit it inside the script.
+The GPU_ID flag in the shell script is only used for testing and if you intent to use more GPUs, please edit it inside the script.

 #### Some modification